songxiaoyu/sCCIgen/Rmd/Rpackage_SRT.md

 ### 3. Analysis of the existing data to provide insights into the parameters of the simulation.

-Users can split the simulation into into <u> model fitting </u> and <u>
+Users can split the `sCCIgen` simulation into (1) <u> model fitting </u>
-simulation loading fitted model </u> steps to expedite the simulations, especially if it runs for more than one times.
+and (2) <u> simulation using fitted model and user-provided parameters
+</u> steps to expedite the simulations.

-Specifically, the `sCCIgen` simulation includes two steps: (1) estimating model parameters from the input data, and (2) simulating datasets using the estimated and user-provided parameters.
-The first step can be time consuming, especially when the input data is large.
-By splitting the simulation into multiple steps, users can estimate model parameters only once and save the results for future use.
-This is especially helpful if users may need to run simulations based on the same input data for multiple times.
+It is especially helpful if the number of genes and/or cells are very large and users want to run simulation for more than once.
+By splitting the simulation into these two steps, users can estimate model parameters only once and save the results for multiple use.

 #### Task 1: Estimate model parameters from the snRNAseq for simulation.